 UCF Emergency Home Page (ucf.edu): The UCF home page will become the UCF Emergency home page during a major emergency and will provide updates, instruction, and information to the UCF community.
-The Chief of Police, the Deputy Chief of Police, the Police Supervisor on duty, the Senior Police Dispatcher on duty, and the Director of Emergency Management, or designee, have the authority to create messages for this system.
-The Director of News and Information, the Associate Vice President for Communications and Public Affairs, and the Senior Communications Coordinator for News and Information have the authority to send messages using this method.
+The UCF Police Department command staff, the police supervisor on duty, the senior police dispatcher on duty, the UCF Department of Security and Emergency Management, and UCF Communications have the authority to create and send messages using this system.

-Sirens (Giant Voice and Speaker Sirens):
+Mass Notification System (Giant Voice and Speaker Sirens):

 There are indoor and outdoor sirens on campus.
 These sirens will produce a tone followed by a voice message.
-The Chief of Police, the Deputy Chief of Police, the Police Supervisor on duty, the Senior Police Dispatcher on duty, and the Director of Emergency Management, or designee, have the authority to create messages for this system.
-Police Dispatchers, the Director of Emergency Management, the Emergency Management Logistics and Administration Specialist, the Emergency Management Plans and Programs Coordinator, and the Emergency Management Training and Exercise Coordinator have the authority to send messages using this system.
+The UCF Police Department command staff, the police supervisor on duty, the senior police dispatcher on duty, and the UCF Department of Security and Emergency Management have the authority to create messages for this system.
+Police dispatchers, the UCF Department of Security and Emergency Management, and UCF Communications have the authority to send messages using this system.

-SMS Text Messaging: If you did not opt out, you will receive emergency notification via a text message on your cellphone.
-The Chief of Police, the Deputy Chief of Police, the Police Supervisor on duty, the Senior Police Dispatcher on duty, and the Director of Emergency Management, or designee, have the authority to create messages for this system.
-Police Dispatchers, the Associate Vice President for Communications and Public Affairs, the Director of Emergency Management, the Director of News and Information, the Emergency Management Logistics and Administration Specialist, the Emergency Management Plans and Programs Coordinator, the Emergency Management Training and Exercise Coordinator, and the Senior Communications Coordinator for News and Information have the authority to send messages using this system.
+sms Text Messaging: If you did not opt out, you will receive emergency notification via a text message on your cellphone.
+The UCF Police Department command staff, the police supervisor on duty, the senior police dispatcher on duty, the UCF Department of Security and Emergency Management, and UCF Communications have the authority to create messages for this system.
+Police dispatchers and the UCF Department of Security and Emergency Management have the authority to send messages using this system.